SowmyaVenky/AzureSynapseExperiments/README.md

 * This experiment will take a movielens dataset from Kaggle and shred the data to fit into a relational model using Spark.
 After that the data is imported into ADLS, and analyzed using Synapse serverless and dedicated pools.
 Read more about this <a href="./dedicated_pool/Movie_Lens_Processing.md">here</a>

+* Once data is inside the dedicated pool, the columns in the table can be masked using various patterns.
+The users who do not have admin rights will see masked data, while the ones that have admin will see the regular data.
+We can also grant unmask on columns for various roles to allow for mask/unmask based entitilements.
+This experiment also shows how we can use Submit-AzSynapseSparkJob to allow us to submit the job from my local computer to Livy on the spark pool.
+Read more <a href="./dedicated_pool/Dynamic_Data_Masking.md">here</a>

 ## Analyze JSON data that shows temperatures at Raleigh airport.
 * A simple use-case that shows how to take a parquet file from ADLS and expose it as an external table inside Synapse Serverless.
 Then we use Synapse spark pool to take this parquet file and convert it into a delta format.
 Please see steps <a href="./Analyze_Raleign_Airport_Temps.md">here</a>